 It is important to visit your child’s physician to get appropriate screening done while your child is still young.
 In the 9 months – 30 months young range.
 If your child shows signs then a complete evaluation can be done and sometimes you will be referred to a specialist.

-If you suspect your child may have Autism, take a look around at the neurogenomics section of this site.
-It may help provide information on root causes of this health condition.
+If you suspect your child may have Autism, take a look around at the neurogenetics section of this site.
+It may help provide information on the root causes of this health condition.

 The most common medication used for Autism are antipsychotics.

 Antipsychotics for Autism